Claire Holt

 Claire Rhiannon Holt (born 11 June 1988) is an Australian-American actress.
-She made her acting debut playing Emma Gilbert in the fantasy series H_{2}O: Just Add Water (2006–2008), before moving to America and making her film debut in 2009.
+She made her acting debut playing Emma Gilbert in the fantasy series H_{2}O: Just Add Water (2006–2008), before moving to the United States and making her film debut in 2009.
 After appearing in the television sequel Mean Girls 2 and the first two seasons of Pretty Little Liars (both 2011), she had her breakthrough playing Rebekah Mikaelson in the CW supernatural drama series The Vampire Diaries (2011–2014), The Originals (2013–2018) and Legacies (2021–2022).
 The role earned her acclaim and a Teen Choice Award nomination.
 She also starred in the NBC period crime drama series Aquarius (2015–2016), to further acclaim.

 In film, Holt starred in the comedy drama Blue Like Jazz (2012) and the survival thriller 47 Meters Down (2017) to positive critical reception, followed by roles in a series of less-well-received projects, and later in the acclaimed comedy horror film Untitled Horror Movie (2021).
 The last of these she also executive produced.

 Early life

-Holt was born in Brisbane, Queensland, Australia to Geoffrey and Ann Holt.
+Holt was born in Brisbane, Queensland, Australia, and attended Stuartholme School.

 Career

 2000s: Breakthrough and early recognition

-In 2006, Holt won the role of Emma Gilbert in the Network Ten children's television show H_{2}O: Just Add Water.
+In 2005, Holt won the role of Emma Gilbert in the Network Ten fantasy television show H_{2}O: Just Add Water as her first television role.
 The show has earned a Logie Award and a Nickelodeon Australia Kids' Choice Award.
 While the series was renewed for a third season, Holt left the show after season two after signing on for the sequel to the 2007 film The Messengers, titled Messengers 2: The Scarecrow.
 She was replaced by Indiana Evans' character, Bella.
 Filming of Messengers 2 took place in Sofia throughout 2008.
 Starring alongside Norman Reedus and Heather Stephens, the film was released 21 July 2009 straight-to-DVD.